-Frequently, this quest is accomplished early in life, with the rest of life based upon that discovery.
-These are the fortunate few who have seriously investigated the evidence and arrived at conclusion upon which they can base their actions.
+Frequently, this quest is accomplished early in life, with the rest of life-based upon that discovery.
+These are the fortunate few who have seriously investigated the evidence and arrived at a conclusion upon which they can base their actions.

 Finding the truth implies there are falsehoods.
 Believing in falsehoods will more likely get the believer into trouble than finding the truth.
 Falsehoods often lead off into tangents, years spent climbing the ladder of success (however it might be defined) only to find at the end of life you were climbing the wrong ladder.

 Finding the truth is difficult because falsehoods have always had louder voices.
 Consider the falsehoods of money, sex, and power; all very powerful yet none leading to true satisfaction and peace.

 The philosopher Douglas Groothuis noted,

 Truth is a daunting, difficult thing; it is also the greatest thing in the world.
 Yet we are chronically ambivalent toward it.
 We seek it … and we fear it.
 Our better side wants to pursue truth wherever it leads; our darker side balks when the truth begins to led us anywhere we do not want to go.